Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Numerical experiment

-This represents the upper performance bound under perfect information and coordination. \item \textbf{First-Come-First-Served CTOP (F-CTOP):} A sequential, priority-based centralized approach.
-Flight plans are processed in order of their scheduled departure times; the coordinator selects the most efficient trajectory option of the earlier flights first, while later flights are processed in a sequential way. \item \textbf{Voting-based coordination:} A one-shot decentralized mechanism in which each ARTCC votes on the CTBs generated without coordination (\ie, $\coordFactor = [0,\dots,0]\in \realSet^n$).
-The option receiving the majority of votes is selected, and ties are resolved randomly. \end{itemize}
+\item \textbf{First-Come-First-Served CTOP (\texttt{F-CTOP}):} \fix{A sequential, priority-based centralized approach that serves as an operational rationing-style baseline.} Flight plans are processed in order of their scheduled departure times; the coordinator selects the most efficient trajectory option of the earlier flights first, while later flights are processed \fix{sequentially}. \fix{This baseline captures the effect of rule-based priority coordination without system-wide optimization over all flights.}

+\item \textbf{Voting:} A one-shot decentralized mechanism in which each ARTCC votes on the CTBs generated without oversight-guided coordination (\ie, $\coordFactor = [0,\dots,0]\in \realSet^n$).
+The option receiving the majority of votes is selected, and ties are resolved randomly. \fix{This baseline represents decentralized preference aggregation without trading, asset transfers, or regulatory correction.}

+\item \textbf{\fix{Cooperative candidate selection (\texttt{CCS}):}} \fix{A cooperative reference baseline that selects, from the initial CTB candidate pool generated without oversight-guided coordination, the CTB with the minimum aggregate system cost.
+This baseline uses the same locally generated candidates as the Voting baseline, but replaces decentralized preference aggregation or \texttt{TACo} negotiation with centralized cooperative selection.} \end{itemize}